getting started

 What should I wear?
 How should I prepare?

-Should I eat before class?
+Can I eat before class?

 Yoga postures are best done on an empty stomach.
 Inversions and twists, for example, are very uncomfortable when your stomach is full of food.
 We recommend not eating anything 2 hours before your class starts.
 If you absolutely need to eat, try some fruit or another light snack.